-$^{^{27}}$ The reason provided by the Ministry of Home Affairs for this change in policy was the financial cost of the conversion of desa into kelurahan, mainly because central government resources must allocate the salaries of kelurahan heads, while village sources pay the salaries of desa heads.
-See section 10.2 for further details.
+27The reason provided by the Ministry of Home Affairs for this change in policy was the financial cost of the conversion of desa into kelurahan, mainly because central government resources must allocate the salaries of kelurahan heads, while village sources pay the salaries of desa heads.
+See online Appendix Section 2 for further details.

-$^{^{28}}$ With the implementation of Law no. 22 of 1999, the term length of desa heads was changed to 5 years with a maximum of two terms of service (Article 96).
+28 With the implementation of Law no. 22 of 1999, the term length of desa heads was changed to five years with a maximum of two terms of service (Article 96).
+29 Article 76 of Law no. 22 of 1999.